biotz/academy/docs/How-to guides/How to update device firmware.md

 }
 ```

+The `tags` key contains a JSON object with the tags associated with the firmware.
+If there are no tags, and empty object is provided.

 The download URL has an expiration period of **one week**.
 After that time the URL will no longer be valid.

 To summarize: